 If the alleged suicide occurs during the contestability period, the insurance company still must prove that the death was actually a suicide.
 A death that appears to be a hanging, for example, could actually be auto-erotic asphyxiation.
 Similarly, many apparent suicides are actually murders that have been staged to look like suicide.
 These cases need to be investigated because if the death is a homicide, then the beneficiaries of the life insurance policy may still be entitled to full benefits.

 If you are the beneficiary under a policy where the insured is alleged to have died because of suicide, the policy must be carefully reviewed to determine if any provision excludes coverage of suicide beyond the contestability period.
-An experienced Florida life insurance claims attorney can review the terms of your policy and the circumstances of the death of the insured.

 The restrictions on suicide are obviously designed to prevent a policyholder from purchasing the best life insurance policy available and committing suicide before the ink on the policy is even dry.
 Depending on the circumstances, some insurance companies will return the premiums paid on the policy, but the insurer will deny other benefits.